grumpyf0x48/jbang-catalog/README.md

 ### Sample use

-With an input text file containing the following pondered votes (First option has value 4, then 3, then 2 and finally 1):
+With an input file containing the following pondered votes (First option has value 4, then 3, then 2 and finally 1):

 ```sh
 cat vote.txt